UofUEpiBio/PHS7045-advanced-programming/syllabus.md

 first sessions of the course.

-The course evaluation has four components: class participation, homework assignments, a project midterm, and a final.
+The course evaluation has four components: class participation, homework assignments, a project midterm (examples [here](https://github.com/UofUEpiBio/PHS7045-advanced-programming/tree/main/projects#example-programming-projects1)), and a final.
 <span class="underline">Class participation</span> will be measured by
 lab completion.
 Students must submit completed labs via GitHub by the Sunday of the instruction week. <span class="underline">Homework